alibaba/git-repo-go-doc/content/en/posts/2020-03-04-agit-flow-and-git-repo.md

 Due to the coronavirus outbreak in China, I was unable to attend the [Git Merge 2020](https://git-merge.com) conference to give [a speech on "AGit and git-repo"](https://git-merge.com/#xin-jiang) in Los Angeles on March 4, 2020.
 It's a pity that I can't communicate face to face with developers all over the world this time.
 I will share the content of my speech on this blog.

-A brief introduction of my self:
+A brief introduction to myself:

 * I am Jiang Xin, a software engineer in Alibaba, China.